Office of The Registrar

 - Filing grade-exclusion paperwork or request a grade change

 - Processing paperwork for graduation

-Other services outlined on their Web site at www.uta.edu/registrar
+- Other services are outlined on their website.

 Financial Aid and Scholarships

 Financial Aid: 817-272-3561